 If you’re anything like me, you end up in your inbox or on Twitter several times throughout the day (and end up staying there for far too long).
 There’s nothing wrong with taking breaks to check social media, and we all need to respond to emails to do our work.
 But these things can also be a significant distraction from the most important tasks.

 Instead of allowing yourself to mindlessly scroll, take a proactive approach by building blocks of time to engage with potential distractions.
-For example, your daily schedule could include time frames where you can “process” your email or social media accounts two or three times a day—once in the morning, again before lunch, and once more at the end of the day.
+For example, your daily schedule could include time frames where you can “process” your email or social media accounts two or three times a day.
 The important thing is to treat these items like any other task—just another line item on your daily schedule—rather than allowing them to infiltrate your day.

 5. Include Breaks